umbraco/UmbracoDocs/umbraco-deploy/installing-deploy/cicd-pipeline/ci-cd-github-actions.md

 ---
-meta.Title: Setting up a CI/CD Build and Deployment Pipeline Using GitHub Actions meta.Description: >-
-  Steps and examples on how to setup a build and deployment pipeline for Umbraco Deploy using GitHub Actions
+description: "Steps and examples on how to setup a build and deployment pipeline for Umbraco Deploy using GitHub Actions."
 ---

 # Github actions